• Skip to main content

 Can I prepare the sweet potato ahead

-I don't recommend it.
-Once peeled and grated the sweet potato can become discolored, dry and wilted if you don't use it immediately (even if you keep it refrigerated) so it's best to prepare it when you are ready to make the recipe.
+I do not recommend it.
+Once peeled and grated sweet potato can become discoloured, dry and wilted if you do not use it immediately (even if you keep it refrigerated).
+It is best to prepare it when you are ready to make your sweet potato and egg muffins.

-Top down view of sweet potato egg muffins in ceramic muffin dish and on top of cooling rack, with green spatula at top.
+Top down view of sweet potato egg muffins on rack.

 No ratings yet